HomerReid/scuff-em/doc/docs/reference/TopLevel.md

   to be applied to the geometry, with calculations generally repeated at each transformation

-+ Specifications of the frequencies (and, for extended geometries, the Bloch vectors) at which you want to perform calculations
++ Specification of the frequencies (and, for extended geometries, the Bloch vectors) at which you want to perform calculations

 + For scattering codes: a specification of the incident fields